openshift/installer/docs/user/openstack/deploy_sriov_workers.md

 ansible-playbook -i inventory.yaml compute-nodes.yaml
 ```

-Make sure to follow the documentation to [approve the CSRs](approve-csr-upi) for your worker nodes, and to [wait for the installation to complete](wait-for-install-complete) to finalize your deployment.
+Make sure to follow the documentation to [approve the CSRs][approve-csr-upi] for your worker nodes, and to [wait for the installation to complete][wait-for-install-complete] to finalize your deployment.

 [wait-for-install-complete]: install_upi.md#wait-for-the-openshift-installation-to-complete
 [approve-csr-upi]: install_upi.md#approve-the-worker-csrs